What is inflammation and when is it bad?

 - Minimize your cat’s consumption of highly-processed meats and carbohydrates.

-- If they eat dry food, try gradually switching them to a wet or even raw diet with a high protein content.
+- If they eat dry food, try gradually switching them to a wet or raw diet with a high protein content.

 - Try supplementing their diet with omega-3 fatty acids using fish or krill oil.